 If durability is a concern, which it should be, the Optima D34M BlueTop might be what you’re after.
-While the well-designed RV battery is incredible in its ability to provide ample power and serve as both a starter and a RV deep cycle battery, its durability is where it shines.
+Whilst it is well-designed, and has an incredible ability to provide ample power and serve as both a starter and a RV deep cycle battery, its durability is where it shines most.

 The Optima’s strong body allows it to withstand all types of bumps, shocks, and types of weather.
 This is a real plus when going off the beaten path.
 In other words, it’s tough and designed to deliver years of dependable performance in all conditions.

-It also lasts a long time from a power perspective.
+It also lasts for long periods of time from a power perspective.
 It has a two-hour reserve capacity with the power set to high.
-With such a capacity, you can use to start and run your recreational vehicle along with several small appliances for up to two hours between charges.
+With such a capacity you can start and run your RV, along with several small appliances, for up to two hours between charges.
 Without starting, it will last even longer.

 The only real drawback of the Optima D34M is its sub-par packaging.
 According to reports and our own experience, packaging and handling can be kind of hit and miss.